In 276 days, Pakistan violated ceasefire 2,335 times

 BSF jawan martyred in cease fire violation by Pakistan

-In another reply Naik said that in 2019 there have been six fatalities of Army personnel due to avalanches.
+In another reply, Naik said that in 2019 there have been six fatalities of Army personnel due to avalanches.